Student Bill of Rights

 Student communications have the following rights:

-• A. The right to publish all editorials or news commentaries that are not libelous, degrading or slanderous to individuals, groups or Illinois College; and
+• The right to publish all editorials or news commentaries that are not libelous, degrading or slanderous to individuals, groups or Illinois College; and

-• B. The right to written notification by the Student Senate and the board of trustees of regulations governing student communications.
+• The right to written notification by the Student Senate and the board of trustees of regulations governing student communications.

 ARTICLE IX